SimpleSuyash/ecommerce-orm/README.md

     ```
     npm i
     ```
 1. Create your Project/Repo folder, and paste all the contents of `Develop` from the starter code.
+Delete the Develop folder.

 1. Change the  `.env.EXAMPLE` file to `.env`, and  type in your `database name`, `user` and `password`
 1. Before starting the development of the project, run the following in the terminal in the root directory of the project.
 Every time code changes, the server will automatically restart.